We'll have to wait a bit longer to get back this iPhone feature

-In today's roundup we're dissecting Apple's latest patent filing, which reveals new details of Touch ID 2.0 and could come to the next generation of iPhones.
+In today's roundup we're dissecting Apple's latest patent filing, which reveals new details of a revamped Touch ID that could come to the next generation of iPhones.
 We're also breaking down all the most important changes to the new MacBook Pros, including what the company's doing about the keyboard.
-And in case that wasn't enough, Apple also sent out WWDC invites this week and possibly revealed some clues about what it's announcing at the developer's conference.
+And in case that wasn't enough, Apple also sent out WWDC invites this week revealing some potential clues about what it will announce at its next developer's conference.

 Apple could bring Touch ID back to the next iPhone